flenniken/statictea/docs/runFunction.rst

 In general you can have multiple sets of patterns and associated replacements.
 You add each pair of parameters at the end.

+If the second parameter is a list, the patterns and replacements come from it.

 .. code::

   replaceRe("abcdefabc", "abc", "456")
     => "456def456"
   replaceRe("abcdefabc", "abc", "456", "def", "")
+    => "456456"
+  l = list("abc", "456", "def", "")
+  replaceRe("abcdefabc", l))
     => "456456"

 .. code::